Navin Ramgoolam: 2014 London suitcase and Rolls-Royce RR10RAM

-2015 arrest for conspiracy, money laundering & murder
+2015 arrest for conspiracy and money laundering

-In February 2015 Navin Ramgoolam was arrested for alleged conspiracy, money laundering and as part of a July 2011 robbery and murder case (Affaire Roches-Noires).
+In February 2015, Navin Ramgoolam was arrested for alleged conspiracy, money laundering and as part of a July 2011 robbery (Affaire Roches-Noires).
+The police intervention was known as Opération Lakaz Lerwa Lion.
 Local police searched his home located at Riverwalk in Floréal and discovered safes and suitcases containing around $6.4 million in various foreign currencies, 9 exclusive American Express Black credit cards, as well as packets of Viagra sexual stimulant pills.
 He was later released and charges against him were dropped due to lack of sufficient evidence and the prosecution's delay in lodging the case.